antonpetkoff/identifier-suggestion/README.md

 Fundamentals:

-- [ ] Dataset creation - organize project structure to make it more easily reproducible
+- [ ] Increase Dataset to at least 1 million method samples for training
+  - [ ] Select a set of Java repositories
-  - [ ] Write scripts for downloading the source code repositories (with wget)
+  - [ ] Write scripts for downloading the source code repositories at specific hashes
-  - [ ] Write scripts for generating the datasets
+  - [ ] Fetch only the Java code from these repositories
+  - [ ] Split test files and everything else
-  - [ ] Add a way to download the preprocessed data for training (e.g. S3, Drive)
+  - [ ] Analyze the distribution of the data
-  - [ ] Increase the dataset size
+  - [ ] Write scripts for extracting Java methods
   - [ ] Split the dataset into train/test/validation sets

 - [x] Create data input pipeline with tf.data Dataset API